OpenScienceLabs/opensciencelabs.github.io/pages/blog/internship-call-2-2024/index.md

 ### Useful Materials and Courses
 ---

+- **First Time Contributors:** In this [blog post](https://opensciencelabs.org/blog/first-time-contributors/) you will find useful information about how to do your first contribution in projects.
 - **Software Carpentry Lessons:** Offering tutorials on Git, Bash, Python, R, and more, these lessons are invaluable for building a strong foundation in software development.
 Access the lessons at Software Carpentry.
 - **Udacity CS212 - Design of Computer Programs:** This course, taught by Peter Norvig, delves into advanced programming topics and is an excellent way to deepen your understanding of computer programs.
 Enroll in the course at Udacity CS212.
 - **The GRAPH Network Courses:** Explore a range of courses offered by The GRAPH Network, tailored to various aspects of data analysis.
 Find the courses at The GRAPH Network Courses.